-The attacker, besides knowing its own dataset~$D_\adv$ and having black-box access to the model $f$, is assumed to have auxiliary dataset~$D_\aux$ that is distributed according to~$\mathcal{D}$ (e.g., a publicly available dataset).
-Though our attack is based on the shadow model training approach~\cite{10.1504/IJSN.2015.071829,DBLP:conf/sp/ShokriSSS17}, we modify the attack vector to measure the signal about the distribution of a sensitive attribute in a whole dataset.
-Our attack strategy is described below, with its graphical representation in Figure~\ref{fig:attack} that shows how the attack model is trained and in Figure~\ref{fig:actualattack} that shows the execution of an attack on target model $f$.
+The attack follows the shadow model training approach~\cite{10.1504/IJSN.2015.071829,DBLP:conf/sp/ShokriSSS17}.
+However, we modify the attack vector to measure the signal about the distribution of a sensitive attribute in a whole dataset.
+Our attack strategy is described below; Figure~\ref{fig:attack} shows graphical representation of how the attack model is trained and Figure~\ref{fig:actualattack} shows the execution of an attack on target model~$f$.

 \if 0

 \fix{Note that $D_\adv$ is distributed according to $\mathcal{D}$ because if $f$'s accuracy is low, $P_\victim$ could refuse to collaborate with $P_\adv$ and train a model only on its own data instead.} \wz{I dont think this is true. $D_\adv$ can distributed differently, it doesnt necessarily lead to poor accuracy on the overall distribution.
 For example, if $D_\victim$ is also biased, its good to jointly train a model with another biased dataset to prevent overfitting.} \fi